 Experience Idaho’s Panhandle from These 7 Priest Lake Camping Sites

 This article about Lake camping is brought to you by Banner & Oak.
-Their snapback hats will keep you shaded at these dreamy northern Idaho campgrounds.
+Their snapback hats will keep you shaded at these dreamy northern campgrounds.

 Lake is a 19-mile lake that is 300+ feet deep, known for its crystal clear waters.
 Visitors to the park can enjoy a wide variety of activities, from fishing and boating in summer to snowmobiling and cross-country skiing in winter.
-If you visit Lake, stay at any of these Lake camping spots for a great experience.
+If you visit Priest Lake, stay at any of these Priest Lake camping spots for a great experience.

 7 Priest Lake Camping Sites